 This area has picnic tables and a vault toilet.
 There is room for up to three vehicles.
 The road beyond mile 29 receives less traffic so this is often a place to camp in solitude.
 There are game trails to follow and you may be able to view Dall's Sheep.

-Popular Day Hikes in the Nabesna Area TRAIL NAME TRAIL LENGTH DIFFICULTY TRAIL DESCRIPTION TRAILHEAD LOCATION Caribou Creek Trail 3 miles/4.8 km one way Easy/Moderate The trail gains about 800 feet with some stream crossings along the way.
+Popular Day Hikes in the Nabesna Area

+TRAIL NAME TRAIL LENGTH DIFFICULTY TRAIL DESCRIPTION TRAILHEAD LOCATION Caribou Creek Trail 3 miles/4.8 km one way Easy/Moderate The trail gains about 800 feet (0.2 km) with some stream crossings along the way.
 Trail may be muddy.
 Trailhead is located at mile 19.2 on the Nabesna Road.
 Parking is located about 1/4 mile from the trailhead at mile 18.9.
 Trail Creek Trail 6 miles/9.6 km one way Easy/Moderate The trail gains some elevation as it goes through woods and then enters a creek drainage.
 After 6 miles, trail becomes a route to a pass.
 Moderately difficult due to walking in rocky creek bed and climbing tundra hills.
-Total elevation gain to the pass: 3000 feet.
+Total elevation gain to the pass: 3,000 feet (1 km).
 Trailhead is located at mile 29.8 on the Nabesna Road, where Trail Creek crosses the road.
 Parking is along the road.
 Do not park within the creek drainage.
 Lost Creek and Soda Lake Trails 7 miles/11.2 km one way Easy/Moderate The trail gains some elevation as it goes through woods and then enters a creek drainage.
 After 7 miles, trail becomes a route to a pass.
 Moderately difficult due to walking in rocky creek bed and climbing tundra hills.
-Total elevation gain to the pass: 3000 feet.
+Total elevation gain to the pass: 3,000 feet (1 km).
 Trailhead is located at mile 31.2 on the Nabesna Road, just after Lost Creek crosses the road.
 Parking is located at the trailhead.
-Skookum Volcano Trail 2.5 miles/4 km one way Moderate/ Difficult The trail gains about 1,800 feet with some difficult footing along the way.
+Skookum Volcano Trail 2.5 miles/4 km one way Moderate/ Difficult The trail gains about 1,800 feet (0.6 km) with some difficult footing along the way.
 The trail climbs through geologic formations with stunning views.
 Look for Dall's Sheep.
 Trailhead is located at mile 36.2 on the Nabesna Road.
 Parking is located at the trailhead.
-Rambler Mine Trail 1 mile/1.6 km one way Moderate/ Difficult The trail gains about 400 feet with some spectacular views.
-The trail leads to an abandoned gold mine, with the choice of climbing up a further route.
-Trailhead is located at the end of the Nabesna Road (mile 42).
-Drive past Devil's Mountain Lodge for 1/4 mile with trailhead parking on the right.
-Walk 1/3 of mile for the start of the trail on the right.

 All trails in the Nabesna area eventually turn into routes.
 You are welcome to explore these routes, but please be prepared for remote hiking where help may not be readily available.
 More detailed descriptions of each trail are available on the park website or at park visitor centers.
 Hikers should be well-prepared and carry food, water, map, extra clothing, rain gear, and sun protection.
 Many trails require route-finding and hiking may become strenuous.
 Bears may be present.
 You must properly contain your food.
 Do not leave food or backpacks unattended at any time.
 Carrying bear spray is recommended.
 However, please learn how to properly use bear spray if you choose to carry it.
 The removal of artifacts from historic sites and the destruction of historic buildings are prohibited.
 Please respect Private Property; watch for signs to avoid trespassing.
-Nabesna Road Guide